kkkkang-a/cs-note/pages/cybersecurity/one-time-pad.md

 # One-Time Pad Symmetric Encryption

-In cryptography, a one-time pad is a system in which a randomly generated private key is used only once to encrypt a message that is then decrypted by the receiver using a matching one-time pad and key.
+In cryptography, a one-time pad is a system where a randomly generated private key is used only once to encrypt a message, which is then decrypted by the receiver using a matching one-time pad and key.

-Typically, a one-time pad is created by generating a string of characters or numbers that will be at least as long as the longest message that will be sent.
-This string of values is generated in some random fashion, such as by using a computer program with a random number generator.
+One-time pads are typically used in situations where security is of utmost importance, and the overhead of managing unique keys is acceptable.

+## Advantage

-Each encryption is unique and bears no relation to the next encryption, making it impossible to detect pattern.
+- **Unbreakable Encryption**: Each encryption is unique and bears no relation to the next encryption, making it practically impossible to detect patterns.

-But with a one-time pad, the decrypting party must have access to the same key used to encrypt the message; this raises the issue of how to get the key to the decrypting party safely, or how to keep both keys secure
+- **Perfect Secrecy**: When implemented correctly, a one-time pad provides perfect secrecy, meaning the encrypted message reveals no information about the original message without the key.

+## Disadvantage

+- **Key Length**: The key length has to be as long as the message, which can be impractical for large messages.
+- **Key Reuse**: The key can be used only once, requiring the distribution and management of a large number of unique keys.
+- **Key Distribution**: The challenge lies in securely distributing or exchanging the key between the sender and the receiver, as the key must be kept secret to maintain the security of the communication.